thomasdiggs/thomasdiggs/README.md

 ## Hi there 👋

-I am a computer scientist and software developer.
+I am a computer scientist.

 I am currently working on various coding and math problems from Codewars.com, AdventofCode.com, and ProjectEuler.com.